msuroller/Shiny_CellPathFinder_Analysis/README.md

   - Figure out how to change starting values like in Computational Physics
   - Figure out how to compute significance and display it on the graphs
   - Add user input for lower and upper x limit on line graph
+  - Add a "download all" button for graphs
+  - Add filter by min/max intensity for all channels (deals with debris lighting up)